 One of the most important shifts has been transforming learning experiences from teacher-led to teacher-facilitated.
 Asynchronous learning models have given students the opportunity to explore the content, provided by theory teachers, on their own time and in their own way.
 Information needed to be presented to students in multiple modalities and delivery systems in order to meet the unique needs of individual students.

 Looking forward, students need to be in the driver’s seat of theory education, not a passenger.
+Statistics point in the direction of increased use of augmented reality and virtual reality tools that change the way students receive and analyze information.
 In using a restaurant analogy: Teachers do not need to be the maitre d’, server, and cook, but should focus on providing a menu for students to work through.”

 Ayo Olufade, Educational Consultant in STEM Education is a Biochemist, Biotechnologist, Science Teacher in K-12 Education, Adjunct Professor, and Project Management Professional.
 Ayo has extensive experience in coordinating all facets of curriculum and program evaluation as well as the ability to plan, implement, monitor, and assess a school-wide STEM program.